 Urinary tract infection

 The most common reason to spot an excess WBC is an infection in the urinary tract.
-It is especially common in women, and one in five men is also likely to get it.
+It is especially common in women, but one in five men is also likely to get it.

 The urinary tract includes your kidney, bladder, and ureter.
 When this area contracts an infection, some possible signs and symptoms include: